UPPMAX/uppmax_intro_day_1/docs/sessions/file_transfer_using_filezilla.md

     - FileZilla
     - GUI
     - graphical
+    - WinSCP
 ---

-# File transfer using FileZilla
+# File transfer using a graphical tool

 !!!- info "Learning outcomes"

     - Practice using the UPPMAX documentation
-    - Can install FileZilla
-    - Can transfer files using FileZilla
+    - Can transfer files using a graphical tool

 ???- question "For teachers"

     Teaching goals are:

     - Learners have practiced using the UPPMAX documentation
-    - Learners have installed FileZilla
-    - Learners have transferred files using FileZilla
+    - Learners have transferred files using a graphical tool

     Lesson plan: